Torque values; BMW Airhead Motorcycles

 ONE Ncm is 0.0885 inch-pound.

-When threads are clean and dry, and then MOST types of Loctite is added to them, Loctite causes approximately a 15% increase in actual torque (Loctite acts as a very mild lubricant, this is typically the max effect).
+When threads are clean and dry, and then MOST types of Loctite are used, Loctite causes approximately a 15% increase in actual torque (Loctite acts as a very mild lubricant, this is typically the max effect).
 Because of the safety factor of parts strengths and typical usages, this effect of Loctite is usually ignored, as far as torque wrench settings are concerned.

-ANTISEIZE COMPOUND: When using antiseize compound...you should, and in many cases (spark plug threads) MUST allow for the change (30% approximately with antiseize compound).
+ANTISEIZE COMPOUND: When using antiseize compound...you should, and in many cases (such as spark plug threads) MUST, allow for the change in effective torque (near 30% with antiseize compound).

-Nuts and bolts grading systems and standard torque values:
+Nuts, bolts: grading systems & standard torque values:

-Fittings from Germany are specified by a different grading system from that used in the U.S. Metric bolts are marked on the heads by a number that corresponds to the over-all strength rating.
+Fittings from Germany are specified by a different grading system from that used in the U.S. for American SAE items.
+Fittings from Germany are Metric, and these bolts are marked on the heads by a number that corresponds to the over-all strength rating.
 Tables listing certain specifications such as plating of steel bolts and those then screwed into, say, aluminum, are not a normal item as shown.
 Ratings (grades) used in this DIN system FOR BOLTS and SCREWS are, in increasing order of strength: 5.6; 6.8; 6.9; 8.8; 10.9; and 12.9.
 The 8.8 is a fairly strong metal, and is quite common on BMW's.
 Whilst 8.8 is commonly available in hardware stores, many such stores carry INFERIOR bolts, often unmarked...and in SOME instances you can NOT depend on the markings!
 BMW uses some bolts rated even stronger than 8.8 in SOME PLACES....shock absorber mounts, brakes, rods, crankshaft-to-flywheel...etc.
 I suggest using BMW-supplied parts!
 Don't even think about using non-BMW fasteners for the driveshaft U-joint, flywheel, rods....

 There are standardized tables for recommended tightening torque for fasteners, these common tables have the size of the fastener (M6, M8, M12, etc.) and the optimum tightening torque for the grade.
 Once in awhile those tables need to be consulted.
 In the DIN (German standards) system, bolts are assumed to be phosphate treated, no after-treatment, not galvanized.
 There is, or may be, information on oiled versus not oiled.
 Separate tables for cadmium plating are available (approx. 30% less is the recommended torque for cadmium plating).
 Cadmium plated parts are hardly available anymore in/from Europe.
 Tables are different for NUTS; and nuts are rated as 8, 10, and 12 in strength....and the same sort of messiness occurs with plating, lubrication, etc. It can get complicated, with a nut and bolt of different ratings.
-As a general rule, there are some sort of standards for all the various types of headed screws, bolts, etc. All this, and the tables, can often be ignored....unless YOU are doing something special, or if there is no specification by BMW for your specific fastener.
-I CAN usually supply needed information, it is way too extensive to be listed in this article...BUT..... in tightening fasteners on your BMW, use the information below or in your books (pay attention to wrongly converted values, that is, always use the metric values and convert to American numbers if you have no metric calibrated wrench indications), and if something is not listed, ask on the Airheads or other appropriate LIST.
+As a general rule, there are some sort of standards for all the various types of headed screws, bolts, etc. If there is no specification by BMW for your specific fastener, you can generally use standardized values.
+I CAN usually supply needed information, it is way too extensive to be listed in this article...BUT..... in tightening fasteners on your BMW, use the information below or in your books (pay attention to wrongly converted values in various literature, that is, always use the metric values and convert to American numbers if you have no metric calibrated wrench indications), and if something is not listed, ask on the Airheads or other appropriate LIST.

 Cadmium plating and BMW